SamuelErlich/vetorpro/replit.md

 **Resolution**: Successfully migrated to boolean type via automated migration script.
 All code updated to use proper boolean comparisons.
 **Validation**: Admin access controls tested and confirmed working correctly.

+### Session Validation Security Fix
+**Issue**: User status was only validated during login, allowing blocked users to continue accessing the system until their session expired.
+**Resolution**: Enhanced `requireAuth` middleware to validate user status on every authenticated request.
+Sessions are now immediately destroyed when users are blocked or set as inactive.
+**Features**:
+- Real-time status validation on every request
+- Automatic session destruction for BLOQUEADO/INATIVO users
+- Admins can continue accessing even with non-ATIVO status **Validation**: Tested and confirmed immediate access revocation works correctly.

 ## System Architecture

 ### Frontend